Identification at the Zero Lower Bound: Introduction

 There are similarities between identification via occasionally binding constraints and identification through heteroskedasticity \citep{Rigobon03}, or more generally, identification via structural change \citep{MagnussonMavroeidis2014}.
 That literature showed that the switch between different regimes generates variation in the data that identifies parameters that are constant across regimes.
-For example, an exogenous shift in a policy reaction function or in the volatility of shocks identifies the transmission mechanism, provided the latter is unaffected by the policy shift.\footnote{Examples of such policy regime shifts are a switch from passive to active US monetary policy (\cite{ClaridaGaliGertler00}), or changes in the inflation target \citep{CogleySbordone08}.} An instrumental variables interpretation of identification via structural change is that regime indicators (dummy variables) can be used as instruments for the endogenous policy variable.
-When the switch from one regime to another is exogenous, regime indicators are valid instruments, and the methodology in \cite{MagnussonMavroeidis2014} is applicable.\footnote{\cite{MagnussonMavroeidis2014} deal with the additional complication that the timing and number of regimes might be unknown.} However, regimes induced by occasionally binding constraints are not exogenous -- whether the ZLB\ binds or not clearly depends on the structural shocks, so regime indicators cannot be used as instruments in the usual way, and a new methodology is needed to analyze these models.
+For example, an exogenous shift in a policy reaction function or in the volatility of shocks identifies the transmission mechanism, provided the latter is unaffected by the policy shift.
+When the switch from one regime to another is exogenous, regime indicators are valid instruments, and the methodology in \cite{MagnussonMavroeidis2014} is applicable.
+However, regimes induced by occasionally binding constraints are not exogenous -- whether the ZLB binds or not clearly depends on the structural shocks, so regime indicators cannot be used as instruments in the usual way, and a new methodology is needed to analyze these models.

 In this paper, I show how to control for the endogeneity in regime selection and obtain identification in structural vector autoregressions (SVARs).\footnote{There is a related literature on Dynamic Stochastic General Equilibrium (DSGE) models with a ZLB, see, e.g., \cite{FernandezGordonGuerronRubio2015}, \cite{GuerrieriIacoviello2015}, \cite{AruobaCubaBordaSchorfheide2017}, \cite{KulishMorleyRobinson2017} and \cite{AruobaCubaBordaHigaFloresSchorfheideVillalvazo2020}.
 The papers in this literature do not point out the implications of the ZLB for identification of monetary policy shocks.} The methodology is parametric and likelihood-based, and the analysis is similar to the well-known Tobit model \citep{Tobin1958}.
 More specifically, the methodological framework builds on the early microeconometrics literature on simultaneous equations models with censored dependent variables, see \cite{Amemiya1974}, \cite{Lee1976}, \cite{BlundellSmith1994}, and the more recent literature on dynamic Tobit models, see \cite{Lee1999}, and particle filtering, see \cite{PittShephard1999}.